-Robots walk, talk, brew beer and take over CES tech show
+Robots walk, talk, pour beer and take over CES tech show

 ROBOTS THAT DELIVER

 There are so many delivery robots at CES that it's easy to imagine that we'll all be stumbling over them on the sidewalk — or in the elevator — before long.
-Zuberi says they're among the new robot trends with the most promise because the field is drawing on some of the same advances that power self-driving cars.
+Zuberi says it's among the new robot trends with the most promise because the field is drawing on some of the same advances that power self-driving cars.

 But it's hard to tell which — if any — will still be around in a few years.

-Note: This story has been corrected to say that robots pour beer, rather than brew.